-We all want to reduce the numbers of animals used in toxicity testing – do we really need to test all our new drugs in two different species?
+We all want to reduce the number of animals used in toxicity testing – do we really need to test all our new drugs in two different species?

-No-one wants to conduct toxicity tests using animals in pre-clinical trials, and it is only done when strictly necessary.
-Additionally, companies have a legal, social (and financial) responsibility to limit the numbers of animals used in tests to a minimum.
-While the safety of human volunteers in clinical trials is paramount, if it were possible to use fewer animals it would surely be in everyone’s interest to do so?
+No one wants to conduct toxicity tests using animals in pre-clinical trials, and it is only done when strictly necessary.
+Additionally, companies have a legal, social (and financial) responsibility to limit the number of animals used in tests to a minimum.
+While the safety of human volunteers in clinical trials is paramount, if it were possible to use fewer animals it would surely be in everyone’s interest to do so.
 Already, companies work within the 3Rs framework, doing all they can to use fewer animals in each study, and to finish studies before they cause suffering to the animals whenever possible.

 Five years ago, major players from the European pharmaceutical industry were discussing, across networks and meetings, whether it was still necessary to use two species of mammals in toxicity testing for new medicines.
 There was a clear need for the issue to be considered in detail, and soon a new project to review this topic was initiated within the UK, led by the National Centre for the Replacement, Refinement and Reduction of Animals in Research (the NC3Rs).

 The two species requirement